pqrs-org/Karabiner-DriverKit-VirtualHIDDevice/DEVELOPMENT.md

 ---

-## How to communicate with your driver extension from user space (WIP)
+## How to communicate with your driver extension from user space

 ### Driver extension